1.

 45.

 Stevens, Hugh & Taylor, Melanie.
-True Stories: Orlando, Life-Writing and Transgender Narratives’. in Modernist sexualities (Manchester University Press, 2000).
+True Stories: Orlando, Life-Writing and Transgender Narratives’. in Modernist sexualities (Manchester University Press, Manchester, 2000).

 46.

 Cleto, Fabio & Piggford, George.
 Chapter 18: ‘Who’s That Girl?’
-Annie Lennox, Woolf’s Orlando and Female Camp Androgyny. in Camp: queer aesthetics and the performing subject ; a reader (Edinburgh University Press, 1999).
+Annie Lennox, Woolf’s Orlando and Female Camp Androgyny. in Camp: queer aesthetics and the performing subject ; a reader (Edinburgh University Press, Edinburgh, 1999).

 47.